 MANCHESTER JAZZ FESTIVAL | Citywide | 20-28 July

 Jazzing up Manchester for the 23rd year running, MJF is Manchester’s longest-standing festival.
-Starting in 1996 with one day, one venue and ten bands, nowadays it’s the UK’s leading showcase for contemporary jazz: typically featuring 500+ musicians across over 80 events in twelve venues.
+Starting in 1996 with one day, one venue and ten bands, nowadays it’s the UK’s leading showcase for contemporary jazz - this year featuring a whopping 96 gigs.
+More info here.